warden-protocol/wardenprotocol/docs/docs/build-an-oapp/test/run-a-keychain-from-cli.md

 export SIGNATURE=$(echo -n $DATA | base64 -d | clichain sign -k /tmp/key -o base64)
 ```

-Then, we can fulfill the Signature request by submitting a transaction from our Keychain party account:
+Then, we can fulfill the signature request by submitting a transaction from our Keychain Party account:

 ```bash
 wardend tx warden fulfill-sign-request $SIGNATURE_REQUEST_ID $SIGNATURE --from $KEYCHAIN_PARTY_NAME --chain-id wardenprotocol
 ```

-The Signature request is now fulfilled.
+The signature request is now fulfilled.